juniorbuba/helloworld/image.md

-I uploaded images i never used in the project
+I uploaded images I never used in the project

 Who does that?